jmyers7/book/_build/html/_sources/chapters/examples-of-rvs.md

 which is exactly what we wanted to show.

-With this new knowledge, notice that the range {eq}`range-eqn` now makes complete sense, since
+With this new knowledge, notice that the support {eq}`range-eqn` now makes complete sense, since

 $$
 0 \leq x \leq n